grid-rbx/rev/docs/docs/guide/checking-for-codes.md

 ## Proxies

 A feature that is supported on the function, is that you can pass in a proxy as the third argument.
-The reason as to why you might want to use a proxy differs, but most of the time it is due to CORS or self-hosting for logging purposes.
+The reason as to why you might want to use a proxy differs, but most of the time it is due to CORS issues or self-hosting for logging purposes.

 There are many proxies out there, but here is a list of the top few: